Za’atar is a Middle Eastern spice that I have fallen head over heels in love with.

 BUT it’s delicious.

-Personally I'm a fan of just eating it with bread and olive oil but if you are looking for more ways to use it, check out these recipes!
+Personally I’m a fan of just eating it with bread and olive oil but if you are looking for more ways to use it, check out these easy Arabic recipes that use them.

 A prefect anytime snack or savory breakfast this toast is delicious (and easy!)
 I love savory breakfasts and this is something I’d happily eat any day.
 Use cream cheese or labneh, ricotta or even marscapone cheese would be great too!